iambrainstorming/iambrainstorming.github.io/src/chapters/economics/blueprint-exists/blueprint-exists-willpower-not.md

 We actually have the blueprint to dismantle all ten of these villains: **Teal organizations**.

 Teal structures are self-managing, purpose-driven, and capable of scaling to any level.
 Thanks to decentralized technologies, we can now implement them algorithmically.
 If we run our organizations as Teal, we structurally solve the problems of concentrated power, gatekeeping, and unaccountability.

+[Staggering **80% of people are not fully satisfied or engaged with their jobs** and **forty percent of employees globally experienced stress** a lot of the previous day.](https://www.gallup.com/workplace/697904/state-of-the-global-workplace-global-data.aspx) This highlights a fundamental problem with how work is organized today. **Teal organizations** offer an alternative model built around three core principles: **self-management, wholeness, and evolutionary purpose**.

+**Self-management** replaces traditional hierarchies with systems where people have greater autonomy, manage their own work, and participate directly in decision-making.
+Authority is distributed rather than concentrated at the top.

+**Wholeness** encourages people to bring their full selves to work rather than separating their professional identity from their personal identity.
+It aims to create an environment where authenticity, emotional well-being, and human connection are valued.

+**Evolutionary purpose** treats an organization as a living system that can adapt and evolve.
+Instead of relying entirely on rigid strategic plans or profit maximization, the organization continuously responds to changing circumstances and develops its own sense of direction.

+Together, these principles seek to transform work from a system of control into one based on **autonomy, purpose, trust, and human potential**.

 We already have conviction voting for treasury and a dozen other algorithms and combinations to try out.
 To stretch it to its limits, we can have an expertise-based reputation system, with each DAO (Decentralized Autonomous Organization) having 10,000 members making up an organization.